Nash Equilibria via Duality and Homological Selection: A Counterexample

-We extend $g_P$ to $\DD^2$ by using a linear homotopy from the map on the circle of radius half to the constant function $(0,0)$, and putting this homotopy as the function on the outward rays.
-Then $g_P$ is continuous, and there is no lift to $SP^3(\DD^2)$ as any assignment of weights to the points forces the weight of the points $P(at)$ for $a\neq 0$ over $( tcos 2\pi a, t sin 2\pi a)$ to be zero (see argument above).
-Note however that one can pass to a continuous submultifunction (leaving out the subset of the above form $-$ the middle strand in the picture) on which weights can be defined and hence the conclusion of Proposition \ref{homocohomomap} remain true.
+We extend $f_P$ to $\DD^2$ by using a linear (outward) homotopy from the map $f_P$ on the circle of radius $\frac{1}{2}$ to the constant function $(0,0)$ on the circle of radius $1$, and putting this homotopy as the function on the outward rays.
+The extended function is also called $f_P$.
+Then $f_P$ is continuous, and there is no lift to $C_3(\DD^2)$ as any assignment of weights to the points forces the weight of the points $P(at)$ for $a\neq 0$ over $( tcos 2\pi a, t sin 2\pi a)$ to be zero (see argument above).